sanjarzayniev/deadline-notifier/README.md

 - **Selenium WebDriver 4.17.0**: For browser automation & scraping.
 - **Maven 3.6.3**: Build and dependency management tool.
 - **WebDriver Manager 5.8.0**: For automatic browser driver management (setup).
-- **GitHub Actions**: To continiously run the project and send the output via telegram bot every day.
+- **GitHub Actions**: To continiously run the project and send the output via telegram bot once a day.

 ## Setup and Installation

+> [!IMPORTANT]
-Actually, you don't need to install & run it locally.
+> Actually, you don't need to install & run it locally.
 You just need to fork this repo on GitHub and add 4 repository secrets & create a telegram bot by yourself to get the benefit of this project.
 And it will itself notify you about your forthcoming deadlines for today(Assignment, Quiz, Video) and later (available only for videos)!

+> [!NOTE]
+> When forking, do not forget to fork from the master branch as it is the one you need.
+In the dev branch, i usually test some modifications that may be upcoming.

 These are the very 4 secret repository secrets:
 ![Repo Secrets](./images/secrets.png)